Indatus/dispatcher/README.md

 <a name="faq" />
 ## FAQ

+**Why are my commands not running when I've scheduled them correctly?
+I'm also not seeing any error output**

+Verify that mcrypt is installed and working correctly via the command `php -i | mcrypt`.

 **Why do I see a RuntimeExceptionWhen I use `php artisan scheduled:run`?**

 When running scheduled commands, exceptions from a command will appear as if they came from `scheduled:run`.
 More than likely, it's one of your commands that is throwing the exception.